-The standards states that the product shall withstand a sufficient amount of disturbances applied to its power supply.
-The reason for this being that there can be voltage surges and noise in a vehicle's power supply lines.
-In general, the source of disturbances and noise in a vehicle origins from inductance in other devices connected to the power line, the cables and the vehicles alternator in combination with switching of loads or the supply.
-[11, 9]
+TODO The standards states, here put in a very condensed form, that the product shall withstand a sufficient amount of disturbances applied to its power supply.
+The reason for this is that there can be voltage surges and noise in a vehicle's power supply lines.
+In general, the source of disturbances and noise in a vehicle originates from inductance in other devices connected to the power line, the cables and the vehicle's alternator in combination with switching of loads or the supply.
+[1, 2]